gvwilson/thirdbit/_posts/2008/2008-07-07-consulting-course-fall-2008-needs-you.md

 <ol>
 	<li>The software the students build must be open source, so that they can talk about it and show it off in public.</li>
 	<li>Each student will put in about 120 hours during the term (8-10 hours a week for 12-13 weeks), so the project must be scaled accordingly.</li>
-	<li>Things that demo well are preferred---many of them will want to use their capstone project in interviews for jobs and grad school.</li>
+	<li>Things that demo well are preferred—many of them will want to use their capstone project in interviews for jobs and grad school.</li>
 	<li>Things that make the world a better place are preferred as well.</li>
 </ol>